Skip to content

 • Missing court.
 Benefits applications do not pause eviction, custody, or debt deadlines.

-• Sharing unsafe contact information.
+• Using unsafe contact details.
 If abuse is involved, think about whether mail, texts, or phone calls could be monitored.

 If you are denied, delayed, or overwhelmed

 A denial is not always the end.
 Read the notice and check the deadline.
 The reason may be missing proof, missed contact, income rules, household rules, or a program that ran out of funds.
-For SNAP, TANF, Medicaid, or WIC, call DFCS or use Gateway to check what is missing.
+For SNAP, TANF, Medicaid, or WIC, use Gateway or call DFCS to ask what is missing.
 For rent, utilities, and nonprofit help, ask if another provider or funding round is open.

 You can also use the DFCS request form to connect with local supportive resources through Unite Us.
-DFCS says this form is not a direct DFCS caseworker contact, but it may connect you to local resources.
+DFCS says this form connects you with an external vendor, not a DFCS representative.

 If this is closed Try this next What to ask

-Rent fund is out Legal aid, 211, churches, county assistance, landlord payment plan.
-“Is there another provider or waitlist for eviction prevention?”
+Rent fund is out Legal aid, 211, churches, county help, landlord payment plan.
+“Is another eviction-prevention provider open?”

-Food pantry has no appointments Feeding Georgia food bank, school family liaison, church pantry, 211.
-“Which pantry is open today or tomorrow near my ZIP code?”
+Food pantry is full Feeding Georgia food bank, school liaison, church pantry, 211.
+“Which pantry is open near my ZIP code?”

-LIHEAP is out of funds Utility hardship program, Community Action agency, Salvation Army, 211.
-“Can my shutoff be delayed while I apply for aid?”
+LIHEAP is out Utility hardship program, Community Action, Salvation Army, 211.
+“Can shutoff be delayed while I apply?”

-CAPS is delayed Provider payment plan, Head Start, school Pre-K, family support office.
-“Can I keep my slot while my application is pending?”
+CAPS is delayed Provider payment plan, Head Start, Pre-K, school family support.
+“Can you hold my slot?”

 Phone scripts